CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>     Interface

-### Atrributes
+### Attributes

   enable             Turn the feature 'on' or 'off'.
-The default is 'on'. fast-retransmit    Allow consecutive RA packets more frequently than every 3
+The default is 'on'.

+  fast-retransmit    Allow consecutive RA packets more frequently than every 3  seconds

-                     seconds
-  hop-limit          Value in hop count field in IP header of the outgoing
-                     router advertisement packet
+  hop-limit          Value in hop count field in IP header of the outgoing router advertisement packet

-  interval           Maximum time in milliseconds allowed between sending
+  interval           Maximum time in milliseconds allowed between sending unsolicited multicast RA from the interface

-                     unsolicited multicast RA from the interface interval-option    Indicates hosts that the router will use advertisement interval to send router advertisements lifetime           Maximum time in seconds that the router can be treated as default gateway managed-config     Knob to allow dynamic host to use managed (stateful) protocol for address autoconfiguration in addition to any addresses autoconfigured using stateless address
+  interval-option    Indicates hosts that the router will use advertisement interval to send router advertisements

+  lifetime           Maximum time in seconds that the router can be treated as default gateway

+  managed-config     Knob to allow dynamic host to use managed (stateful) protocol for address autoconfiguration in addition to any addresses autoconfigured using stateless address autoconfig

-                     autoconfig
-  other-config       Knob to allow dynamic host to use managed (stateful)
-                     protocol for autoconfiguration information other than
+  other-config       Knob to allow dynamic host to use managed (stateful) protocol for autoconfiguration information other than  addresses

-                     addresses
-  reachable-time     Time in milliseconds that a IPv6 node is considered
+  reachable-time     Time in milliseconds that a IPv6 node is considered reachable

-                     reachable
-  retransmit-time    Time in milliseconds between retransmission of neighbor
+  retransmit-time    Time in milliseconds between retransmission of neighbor solicitation messages

-                     solicitation messages
-  router-preference  Hosts use router preference in selection of the default
+  router-preference  Hosts use router preference in selection of the default router
-                     router

 ## nv set interface <interface-id> ip neighbor-discovery router-advertisement interval 70-1800000

 ### Usage